What's your style?

 WORKING WITH JANELLE

-1. Photographing someone's wedding is a really personal thing.
+1. Photographing someone's wedding is a personal thing.
 It's important for us to feel a connection.
 I want to make sure we're the best possible fit.

 2. I bring three cameras.
 YES, three!
 I shoot with Nikon D750s and I love them!
 They're wonderfully constructed full frame cameras that fit in my tiny hands :)